80+ Things to Do this Fall in OKC - MetroFamily Magazine

 2901 NW 16th St, Newcastle

-Features alpacas, activities for kids, live demonstrations and farm tours.
+See alpacas and enjoy activities for kids, live demonstrations and farm tours.
 Tickets must be purchased in advance. $10; kids (under 2), free.
 10 a.m.-2 p.m.

-FREE Fiestas de las Americas in the Historic Capitol Hill District
+FREE Fiestas de las Américas in the Historic Capitol Hill District

 SW 25th St. between Harvey and Robinson, OKC